wasserth/TotalSegmentator/resources/improvements_in_v2.md

 ## Improvements in training dataset

 List of classes where we corrected some systemic errors in the labels (e.g. myocardium always slightly misaligned) or corrected several errors (e.g. bleedings in the liver sometimes not correctly labeled).
-For these classes you can expect a bit better segmentations now:
+For these classes you can expect slightly better segmentations now:
 * femur
 * humerus
 * hip